 The whole point of following the advice in this article is to have a healthy baby, a healthy body, and a safe and easy pregnancy.
 It will help you lose the weight and help the baby now and later on in life.
 Everything that I have talked about I am doing.
 I have had barely any morning sickness and the couple of bouts I did have I never threw up.
 I am tired a lot but I find that if I get on the treadmill it helps me wake up.
 My appetite has been great and I do sometimes crave the sour things like dill pickles and pickled eggs.
 Acne can be a side effect of pregnancy but so far with a healthy diet and exercise that has not been a problem for me.
 I have only gained 5 pounds so far.
 I am starting to get a little pooch and I love it.
 I can't wait to look pregnant and get to buy all the cute maternity clothes.

-I hope that this has helped you and if you any questions you can email me at Bryna@bodybuilders.com.
-I will be checking in every month to let you know how it is going and what is going on in the pregnancy and I will give tips on what you need to be doing next.
+I hope that this has helped you.
+I will check in every month to let you know how it is going and what is going on in the pregnancy and I will give tips on what you need to be doing next.
 I hope that you will go through my pregnancy with me and I can go through it with you.
 Remember being pregnant equals being beautiful and I wish everyone a happy and healthy nine months.

 I know that there are a lot of books out there and if you know of one that I do not list please let me know and I can add it.
 These are the books that I have found that I like the best.